bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

 l.remove(8);     // remove all elements == 8; reduce container size
-l.remove_if(f);  // same as above but use f as comp l.sort();        // only for lists, use std::sort for random iteration containers
+l.remove_if(f);  // same as above but use f as comp

+l.sort();        // only for lists, use std::sort for random iteration containers
+                 // use l.sort(comp) for your own condition

+l.unique();      // removes all but the first from every consecutive group of equal elements
+                 // l must be sorted for best results
+                 // do l.unique(comp) to test for your own condition instead of equality
 ```

 ---